-Even if you don't think you'll qualify for federal aid, or if you plan on using private student loans, filling out the Federal Application for Student Aid may be necessary for some scholarships or grants.
-Plus, you may be surprised to learn that you qualify for federal loans.
+Even if you don't think you'll qualify for federal aid, filling out the Free Application for Federal Student Aid may be necessary for some scholarships or grants.

 Understand Your Loan Options

 Once you have figured out how much you need to borrow, shop around to determine the best lender for you.
 Be sure to consider and understand both your federal and private loan options.
-In addition to comparing the interest rates on loans, you'll want to know whether that interest rate could change in the future, and whether there's any flexibility in repayment.
-Speaking with a financial advisor can help you weigh the alternatives and set up a plan to pay off your debt as soon as possible after graduation.
+In addition to comparing the interest rates on loans, you'll want to know whether there's any flexibility in repayment.

 FAFSA® is a registered service mark of the US Department of Education and is not affiliated with Discover Student Loans.